TalanBell/RPG/README.md

 * v019-022 are about 1.5 page game design document - no programming
 * v023 is introducing the Basic Combat section - no programming
 * v024 - Create Player Controller - refactoring
-* v025 - Namespaces to see Dependencies
+* v025 - Namespaces to see Dependencies - adding Control, Movement & Core namespaces
+* v026 - Raycasting for Components